 How long does it take to earn an Executive MBA?

 Traditionally, students would complete on-campus EMBA programs in two to three years but accelerated Executive MBA programs that can be completed in less than 20 months are now standard.
-Howards’s Online EMBA takes just 18 months to complete—even when students have to manage work and family obligations while studying.
+Howard’s Online EMBA takes just 18 months to complete—even when students have to manage work and family obligations while studying.
 Keep in mind that shorter programs like ours cover the same material as more extended programs.
 Graduating faster usually means working harder.

 How much does it cost to earn an Executive MBA?